 - (1) The "pressure relief devices referred to in the requirements in 802.
 2 of the Rules means pressure relief valves, rupture discs or equivalent.
 Two or more of them in combination are to be provided in each space to be covered. - (2) When only pressure relief valves are provided as the pressure relief devices given in the preceding (1), the following requirements (A) and (B) are to be complied with: - (A) In case where the cargo tank is of the type A independent tank, semi-membrane tank provided with complete secondary barrier, membrane tank or integral tank, the following requirements (a) and (b) are to be complied with: - (a) The capacity of the pressure relief system is to be sufficient to relieve the greater of the maximum supply capacity of the inerting system and dry air supply system or the estimated volume of cargo evaporation in an event of failure of the cargo tank. - (b) Pressure relief valves are to be in accordance with the requirements in 802.
 5 of the - (B) In case where the cargo tank is of the type B independent tank or semi-membrane tank provided with partial secondary barrier, the following requirements (a) and (b) are to be com- - (a) The capacity of pressure relief device is to be in accordance with the preceding (A) (a). - (b) Pressure relief valves may not be such as being approved in accordance with the requirements in 802.
 5 (1) of the Rules.
-However, they are to be equivalent to those complying with the requirements for PV valves in Pt 8, Ch 9, 501. of the Guidance. - (3) When, as a pressure relief device referred to in the preceding (1), pressure relief valve and rupture disc are provided in combination, they are to conform to the following requirements (A) to (C) for the cargo tank types indicated in the preceding (2) (A): - (A) The capacity of the pressure relief valve is to be sufficient to relieve the maximum supply capacity of the inerting system. - (B) Pressure relief valves are to be in accordance with the requirements in the preceding (2) (B) (b). - (C) The total capacity of rupture disc and the pressure relief valve in the preceding (A) is to be sufficient to relieve the volume of cargo evaporation in an event of failure of the cargo tank, and the construction is to be as deemed appropriate by the Society. - (4) The relieving capacity of pressure relief devices for interbarrier spaces is to be determined as followings: - (A) The combined relieving capacity of the pressure relief devices for interbarrier spaces surrounding type A independent cargo tanks where the insulation is fitted to the cargo tanks may be determined by the following formula:
+However, they are to be equivalent to those complying with the requirements for PV valves in Pt 8, Ch 9, 501. of the Guidance. - (3) When, as a pressure relief device referred to in the preceding (1), pressure relief valve and rupture disc are provided in combination, they are to conform to the following requirements (A) to (C) for the cargo tank types indicated in the preceding (2) (A): (2022) - (A) Pressure relief valves are to be in accordance with the requirements in the preceding (2) (B) (b). - (B) The total capacity of rupture disc and the pressure relief valve is to be sufficient to relieve the volume of cargo evaporation in an event of failure of the cargo tank, and the construction is to be as deemed appropriate by the Society. - (4) The relieving capacity of pressure relief devices for interbarrier spaces is to be determined as - (A) The combined relieving capacity of the pressure relief devices for interbarrier spaces surrounding type A independent cargo tanks where the insulation is fitted to the cargo tanks may be determined by the following formula:

-$$Q{sa} = 3.4 A_c \frac{\rho}{\rho_v} \sqrt{h} \quad (\text{m}^3/\text{s})$$ l: design crack length equal to the diagonal of the largest plate panel of the tank bottom (m), see Fig 7.5.31 of the Guidance h: maximum liquid height above tank bottom plus 10 MARVS (m)
+$$Q{sa} = 3.4 A_c \frac{\rho}{\rho_v} \sqrt{h} \quad (\text{m}^3/\text{s})$$ t: thickness of tank bottom plating (m)

-Q{sa} : minimum required discharge rate of air at standard conditions of 273K and 0.1013 ρ : density of product liquid phase at the set pressure of the interbarrier space relief device (kg/m3)
+Q{sa} : minimum required discharge rate of air at standard conditions of 273K and 0.1013 l : design crack length equal to the diagonal of the largest plate panel of the tank bottom (m), see Fig 7.5.31 of the Guidance h: maximum liquid height above tank bottom plus 10 MARVS (m)

-A_c : design crack opening area (m2), $\pi \delta l/4$ δ : maximum crack opening width (m), 0.2 t t: thickness of tank bottom plating (m)
+A_c : design crack opening area (m2), $\pi \delta l/4$ δ : maximum crack opening width (m), 0.2 t ho : density of product liquid phase at the set pressure of the interbarrier space relief device (kg/m3)